dfaker/WebmGenerator/README.md

 - ⏱️ Interactive clip selection powered by mpv
 - 📺 Youtube-dlp integration to automatically download video from popular sites, incluidng live streams.
 - 🌈 Full suite of filters from cropping to tone mapping and VR to 2D projection.
+- 🧲 Keyframe filter adjustment during playback, shift hue to the beat, track objects in frame & reposition text or overlay images.
 - 🤖 Automatic isolation of clips based on scene change or audio levels/silence removal detection.
 - 💾 Automatic bitrate adjustment for file size targeting.
 - ✂️ Save single extracted clips or join multiple clips into custom edits with transition effects.